mvarga1989/Geoevents/README.md

 # Awesome community list of geoevents. [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-### You wish to assist in making the list more useful, complete and accurate by adding more items?
-Please send me an [email](mailto:mvarga1989@gmail.com), create a [pull request](https://github.com/mvarga1989/Geoevents/pulls) or an [issue](https://github.com/mvarga1989/Geoevents/issues).
+### You wish to assist in making the list more useful, complete and accurate?
+Please send me an [email](mailto:mvarga1989@gmail.com).

+### If my content has added any value to your work, please consider to give a star and/or share on your professional social networks.
+Thank you!

 ## List of continuous conferences
 - [**Institute of Navigation**](https://www.ion.org/gnss/)